Clinical Negligence Scheme for General Practice frequently asked questions

-All providers of NHS primary medical services will be covered under CNSGP, including out of hours providers.
-The scheme will extend to all GPs and others working for general practice who are carrying out activities in connection with the delivery of primary medical services – including salaried GPs, locums, students and trainees, nurses, clinical pharmacists, agency workers and other practice staff.
+All providers of NHS primary medical services are covered under CNSGP, including out of hours providers.
+The scheme extends to all GPs and others working for general practice who are carrying out activities in connection with the delivery of primary medical services – including salaried GPs, locums, students and trainees, nurses, clinical pharmacists, agency workers and other practice staff.

 This scheme scope table outlines types of work carried out by general practice staff and whether or not it is covered by CNSGP.

 The scheme applies to any liability in tort (civil wrongdoings which include clinical negligence) that arises as a consequence of a breach of a duty of care owed by a GP contractor or GP sub-contractor to a third party in connection with the provision of primary medical services or ancillary health services where –